 ou_y += -cfg.ou_theta * ou_y * dt_s + cfg.ou_sigma * sqrt(dt_s) * N(0,1);

-Physiological tremor gain drops with speed:
+Physiological tremor gain decreases with speed, modeling proprioceptive suppression:

 // tremor gain drops with speed (proprioceptive suppression)